apache/spark-website/contributing.md

 <h3>JIRA</h3>

-Generally, Spark uses JIRA to track logical issues, including bugs and improvements, and uses Github pull requests to manage the review and merge of specific code changes.
+Generally, Spark uses JIRA to track logical issues, including bugs and improvements, and uses GitHub pull requests to manage the review and merge of specific code changes.
 That is, JIRAs are used to describe _what_ should be fixed or changed, and high-level approaches, and pull requests describe _how_ to implement that change in the project's source code.
 For example, major design decisions are discussed in JIRA.